 - add to homemade jams and also chutneys

-- use in place of raisins and dried cranberries in sweet recipes like muffins, scones, quick breads, granola bars, and cookies and in savory dishes like pilafs, and rice, grain, and bean salads (try substituting just partially at first)
+- use in place of raisins and dried cranberries in sweet recipes like muffins, scones, quick breads, granola bars, and cookies and in savory dishes like pilafs, and rice, grain, and bean salads (try substituting just partially at first).
+Also try my Strawberry-Goji Muffins recipe in LTEV!

 - add to your favorite trail mix (or buy trail mixes including goji berries)